E01N/Battleship-in-Python/README.md

   - Set the buildbacks to `Python` and `NodeJS` in that order
   - Link Heroku and repository together
   - Click **Deploy**

+  ## Credits
+  - Code Institute for the deployment terminal
+  - StackOverFlow community
+  - [freeCodeCamp.org](https://www.youtube.com/c/Freecodecamp/playlists) on Youtube for great videos on python